dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/xxxxx).

-We use Phantom 4 and iPad Air as an example to make this demo.
+We use Mavic Pro and Nexus 5 as an example to make this demo.
 For more details of customizing the layouts for iPhone devices, please check the tutorial's Github Sample Project.
 Let's get started!

 ## Introduction